 What I had not expected: how much this changes the overall feel of using the PortaSplit.
 The AC starts to behave more like a semi-permanent installation.
 Switch it on in the morning, off in the evening.
 No improvisation anymore.

 One caveat I have to name: whether this works equally well on other window profiles, I genuinely do not know.
 My frame is a heritage-approved plastic window with a very specific profile.
 With different materials, different profiles, different installation situations, the result might look quite different.
 The model was never meant as a universal solution — the first version especially.
+That very caveat was ultimately the reason the one fixed model turned into a generator — and why you can now even feed in your own profile instead of having to make do with mine.
+More on that later.

 Why this turned into an app